Study Abroad in Oxford

 - Friday, November 6th is the deadline for students traveling or attending conferences during Spring 2016.

 - Friday, March 4th is the deadline for students traveling or attending conferences during Summer 2016 or Fall 2016.

 The Dr. Ingrid Merkel Endowed Honors Program Fund is used to provide financial support to the University Honors Program.
 Distributions for the fund may be used for costs of participation by Program students in international educational programs, study abroad programs for academic credit, or other educational or enrichment travel conducted in conjunction with the Program; travel and other costs of participation by Program students in scholarly, academic, or professional conferences; costs of participation by Program students in research projects costs of faculty development in furtherance of the academic mission of the Program; and other aspects of the Program at the Fund Manager's discretion.

 Click here to learn about Dr. Ingrid Merkel and the founding of the University Honors Program.

-Study abroad in Oxford is arranged through the Center for Global Education at CUA in coordination with the Oxford Programme for Undergraduate Studies (OPUS) in Oxford, and features a variety of custom-designed individual tutorials covering topics mostly in the liberal arts and taught by prominent university scholars.
+Study abroad in Oxford is arranged through the Center for Global Education at CUA in coordination with the Oxford Study Abroad Programme (OSAP) in Oxford, and features a variety of custom-designed individual tutorials covering topics mostly in the liberal arts and taught by prominent university scholars.
 Students are placed in colleges considered among the best at Oxford University.
 Students can study either during the Michaelmas Term (fall semester), the Hilary Term (spring semester) or the late Trinity Term (summer), and have the option of taking a small group tutorial on C.S.
 Lewis, Shakespeare, or British Politics, along with two individual tutorials.
 Students live in student housing in and around the center of Oxford.
 This program provides qualified CUA undergraduate and graduate students with an opportunity to study at one of the world's most prominent and challenging schools.